Cabozantinib (By mouth)

 - Missed dose:

-- If it is less than 12 hours until your next scheduled dose, skip the missed dose and take your next dose at the normal time.
+- Less than 12 hours until your next scheduled dose: Skip the missed dose and take your next dose at the normal time.
 Do not take extra medicine to make up for the missed dose.

-- If it is more than 12 hours until your next dose, take it as soon as you can.
+- More than 12 hours until your next dose: Take a dose as soon as you can.
 Then take your next dose at the scheduled time.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.